- Food Allergen Options? Yes

 Ordering Green Chef

 What also made ordering green chef exciting, was the deep discount I was able to lock in.
 The carnivore plan started at $13.49 per serving.
 I signed up through an email promotion, which gave me a $40 discount.
-However, advertised on their website was a “4 meals for free” promotion, so instead locked in that one.
+However, advertised on their website was a “4 meals for free” promotion, so instead I locked in that one.
 With the $60 discount, I only paid $30 for six meals, or about $5 per meal.
-Of course you can’t expect that price every week, but it’s a great reason to sign up and try.
+Of course, you can't expect that price every week, but it's a great reason to sign up and try ($40 discount included)

-The price for other meal kits range from $10.49 – $14.99 per serving depending which option you choose.
+The price for other meal kits ranges from $10.49 – $14.99 per serving depending which option you choose.

 You can also select which days you want your meals delivered, which adds to the customizability of Green Chef.
 What's surprising though, is that you cannot swap your recipes around, as with Sunbasket, Plated, or other Blue Apron style meal kit services.
 At least, this was the case with the carnivore plan.